KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.5.0 =
+* Important: Major change to the way text is converted into links (e.g. hashtags, mentions and URLs).
+The plugin now uses the Twitter Entity data to find/replace these with links, which has an added bonus of being able to display the proper URL instead of the shortlink normally present.
+* New Feature: Added CSS styling fixes to combat common bad practice in themes, e.g. styling widgets using genertic identifiers and IDs like #widgets and #sidebar, which makes plugin overrides very difficult.
+* New Feature: Added an option to the Widget (and Shortcode parameter) to control the display of the Twitter Intent Links (Reply, Re-Tweet and Favourite).
+Displays them by default.
+* New Feature: Added an option to the Widget (and Shortcode parameter) to control whether or not Tweets with images display the image by default or have it hidden.
+Hidden by default.
+* Bug Fix: Media attached to Tweets should now display centered if not the full width of its container.
+This should improve the display for those using the Shortcode inside page content.

 = 1.4.11 =
 * Bug Fix: Remove slashes added to tweet text, caused by recent update which makes links rel="nofollow".
 All Tweet content should be displayed properly again.